nickbalan/movie-app-v1/README.md

-# MyFlix Client (React)
+# MyFlix Client (React App)

 # Objective
-Using React, build the client-side for an application called myFlix based on its existing server-side code (REST API and database)
+Using React, build the client-side for an application called MyFlix based on an existing server-side code (REST API and database).

+## My Role
+- Full-Stack Web Developer

+## The 5 W's
+- Who? — The users of your myFlix application.
+They will be movie enthusiasts who enjoy reading information about different movies
+- What? — A single-page, responsive application with routing, rich interactions, several interface views, and a polished user experience.
+The client-side development in this project supports the existing server-side code (REST API and database) by facilitating user requests and rendering the response from the server-side via several different interface views
+- When? — MyFlix users will be able to use it whenever they want to read information about different movies or update their user data — for instance, their list of "Favorite Movies"
+- Where? — The application is hosted online.
+The MyFlix application itself is responsive and can be used anywhere and on any device, giving all users the same experience
+- Why? — Movie enthusiasts should be able to access information about different movies, directors, and genres, whenever they want to.
+Having the ability to save lists of favorite movies will ensure users always have access to the films they want to watch or recommend to their peers.

 ## User Stories
-- As a user, I want to be able to access information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in
+- As a user, I should be able to access information on movies, directors, and genres so that I can learn more about movies I've watched or am interested in
-- As a user, I want to be able to create a profile so I can save data about my favorite movies.
+- As a user, I should be able to create an account to save data about my favorite movies.

 ## Essential Views and Features:
 ### Main view